awsdocs/amazon-elasticache-docs/doc_source/memcache/Endpoints.md

     ]
 }
 ```
-If you choose to create a CNAME for your Memcached configuration endpoint, in order for your PHP client to recognize the CNAME as a configuration endpoint, you must include `.cfg.` in the CNAME\.
+If you choose to create a CNAME for your Memcached configuration endpoint, in order for your auto discovery client to recognize the CNAME as a configuration endpoint, you must include `.cfg.` in the CNAME\.
 For example, `mycluster.cfg.local` in your php\.ini file for the `session.save_path` parameter\.

 For more information, see the topic [describe\-cache\-clusters](https://docs.aws.amazon.com/cli/latest/reference/elasticache/describe-cache-clusters.html)\.